Balmy-Barmy | Commonly Confused Words

 etymology

-• Balmy refers to something mild or pleasant, often relating to the weather.
+• Balmy refers to something mild and pleasant, usually describing weather that's comfortable and soothing.

 © 2025 Lithium Lab Pte Ltd